sidan-lab/whisky/README.md

 # whisky

 This is a library for building off-chain code on Cardano.
-It is a cardano-cli like wrapper on cardano-serialization-lib (equivalent on MeshJS’s lower level APIs), supporting serious DApps’ backend on rust codebase.
+It is a cardano-cli like wrapper on cardano-serialization-lib (equivalent to MeshJS’s lower level APIs), supporting serious DApps’ backend on rust codebase.
 It has an active [F11 proposal](https://cardano.ideascale.com/c/idea/112172) for supporting the development.

 `whisky` is composed of 2 layers - the root layer `sidan-csl-rs` and user-facing layer `whisky`. `sidan-csl-rs` composed of the core serialization logics with the pattern of json-to-transaction, compilable to wasm. `whisky` is the user-facing package where Rust Cardano developer can import directly for use.